romirerjennifer/MOOC.FI_Java-Programming/README.md

 During this course I extented my knowledge on object orientated programming.

 The difference between mutable & inmutable Strings, Binary Search and Linear Search Algorithms, Reading and working with files as input, Test Driven Development, as well as Lean Coding and a proper Code Design were topics that I worked with in this course.

+## Honorable mentions

+The following Projects feature a more complex, structured approach that sum of previous parts.

+Part 07
+* Part07_07 RecipeSearch
+* Part07_08 Big Year